weizhi-luo/udacity-data-engineer-capstone-project/README.md

 Finally, a watcher task is used and only activate if any of the previous task fails.

 #### ECMWF Forecast Dags
-Two dags are created to download ECMWF forecast data.
-One for downloading forecast data published at hour 00 and the other for the data at hour 12:
+Two dags are created to download ECMWF forecast data:
 * daily_ecmwf_00_forecast_download
 * daily_ecmwf_12_forecast_download

+daily_ecmwf_00_forecast_download runs with schedule ```0 10 * * *``` and gets forecast data published at hour 00.
+The reason why it is scheduled to run just before 10am is that data published at hour 00 will only be completely available in 8 to 9 hours.
+Similarly, daily_ecmwf_12_forecast_download is with schedule ```0 22 * * *``` for downloading data published at hour 12.

 Take dag daily_ecmwf_00_forecast_download as an example:

 <img src="https://github.com/weizhi-luo/udacity-data-engineer-capstone-project/blob/main/doc/images/ecmwf_00_forecast_dag.png"/>

 As explained before, in order to avoid problems when downloading all eight variables in call, each variable is downloaded independently.
-For temperature of Earth surface, skt, as an example:
+Take temperature of Earth surface, skt, as an example:

 <img src="https://github.com/weizhi-luo/udacity-data-engineer-capstone-project/blob/main/doc/images/ecmwf_00_forecast_skt_dag.png">